shaanpakala/STC_AutoML/README.md

 #### Utilizing Sparse Tensor Completion to accelerate Non-Deep Learning Hyperparameter Optimization, Neural Architecture Search, & Database Query Cardinality estimation.

-# note: experiments & code are missing, as the paper is still under review at IEEE Big Data 2024
+# note: experiments & code are missing, as the paper is still under review (contact shaan.pakala@gmail.com)

 ##### See demo.ipynb for usage of this application.